59 Electrically-Powered Aircraft

 Battery Efficiency & Weight

-One kilogram of Avgas or Jet A-1 fuel stores approximately 12 kWh of energy, which is 50 times much better than a Li-ion battery pack, which holds only about 0.25 kWh of energy.
+One kilogram of Avgas or Jet A-1 fuel stores approximately 12 kWh of energy, 50 times more than a Li-ion battery pack, which holds only about 0.25 kWh of energy.
 Therefore, using these values gives the useful power available for a turboprop or turboshaft as about 6 kW per hour per kilogram when running on Jet-A, which is 6 kWh/kg (in terms of kiloWatt-hours) or 8 hp/lb.
 For a piston-prop engine running on Avgas, it is about 4.2 kWh/kg or 5.8 hp/lb.
 However, even with a 90% efficiency, the power available at the shaft of an electric motor running on a Li-ion battery is only about 0.225 kWh/kg or 0.3 hp/lb at the system level, which is much less than for an ICE.

 Net System Efficiency